-• Continue to invest in some of the things we do now including, for instance, in biosecurity, productivity and trade negotiations - but to do it more cost effectively.
+- Continue to invest in some of the things we do now including, for instance, in biosecurity, productivity and trade negotiations but to do it more cost effectively. - Develop strategies and tools that integrate and deliver on profitability, environmental performance and social resilience.
+With a little creativity these become mutually reinforcing goals, as they must do to be effective.